idxbroker/customtemplates/README.md

 Macros like  {{ value }} from a loop are not defined.

 Macros that set a value or macros the are used to check if a setting is populated are also not defined.

-Pull requests welcome for any definitions missed or you feel should be added.

 ### Finding more
 You can print out all keys in a macro using a for loop.
 Example below prints out all keys in the listings macro.